Tag Archives: Englishman in Kaliningrad Oblast

 This church, the deserted graveyard, the gorgeous red-brick water tower, St Jacob’s church, the handful of old town buildings that had refused to give into destruction, the river bridge and near-river scenes, everything, in fact, that constitutes the town that was and the settlement that is, works a kind of magic.
 I could feel it in the air as surely as I could feel the warmth of the sun upon my body.

 Don’t be fooled by what people tell you: There is much to see in Znamensk: much of what was and is.
-And that which you cannot see with your eyes, if you let yourself go with inclination, you will see with your mind and your heart, and something, call it imagination, will join the dots between.
+And that which you cannot see with your eyes, if you give in to your inclination, you will see with your mind and your heart, and something, call it imagination, will join the dots between.

 Places to visit in the Kaliningrad region